Master Guide to Opening and Operating a Yoga Studio

 Finally, the most important thing is to think like a businessperson.

-A good businessperson can find ways to make more money, like offering workshops, retreats, or selling yoga merchandise.
+A good businessperson can find ways to make more money, like offering workshops and retreats or selling yoga merchandise, including tote bags, embroidered sweatpants, or sweatshirts.

 A yoga studio that makes an extra $1,000 monthly from merchandise or special events can increase its annual revenue by $12,000.